 #WorkforceWednesday: COVID-19 Liability Waivers, Rules of the Road, New GDPR ConcernsEmployment Law This Week® - Episode 176 August 26, 2020

 It’s #WorkforceWednesday!
-This week, we’re discussing what employers should know about COVID-19 liability waivers and sharing 10 “Rules of the Road” for returning safely to the office.
+This week, we’re discussing what employers should know about COVID-19 liability waivers and the GDPR.

 COVID-19 Liability Waivers?
 (Video)

 As employers plan for workers to return to work, utilizing COVID-19 liability waivers is one idea that businesses are thoroughly considering.
 Attorney Jimmy Oh discusses the risks and effectiveness of these waivers.

 Renewed concerns have arisen for U.S. employers of European Union residents regarding the transfer and protection of personal data, and with meeting General Data Protection Regulation (GDPR) compliance demands, especially with regard to remote working arrangements, COVID-19 contact tracing, and interactions with global HR data systems.
 Read a refresher on the GDPR in light of these news concerns.

 Workers’ Compensation Claims and COVID-19

 Connecticut Governor Ned Lamont recently issued an executive order that creates a presumption that employees who contracted COVID-19 in the early days of the pandemic contracted it at work and are eligible for workers’ compensation benefits.
 Read more here.

 Courts Conflicted on Interpretation of FAA’s “Transportation Worker” Exemption